-Scientists have created interactive, slim-paneled holographic screens (displays) that increase the viewing angle for 3D videos by 30 times.
-The ultra-thin glass prototype could make it easier to incorporate holographic video displays into mobile devices in the future.
+Researchers have developed interactive, slim-paneled holographic screens (displays) that increase the viewing angle for 3D videos by 30 times.
+The ultra-thin glass prototype could make holographic video displays more easily integrated into mobile devices.

-The team has used their holographic screens to view a full-screen, 4K interactive video of a swimming turtle that can be viewed from a range of angles and interacted with using a keypad.
-Commercially available holographic video displays have not yet been introduced partly due to their narrow viewing angles, bulky optics and the heavy computing power required.
+The team used holographic screens to display a full-screen, 4K interactive video of a swimming turtle that can be viewed from various angles and interacted with using a keypad.
+Commercially available holographic video displays have yet to be introduced owing to their limited viewing angles, bulky optics, and high computing power requirements.

-But the researchers have used a steering-backlight unit, which comprises a beam deflector, and a holographic video processor to solve these issues.
-The beam deflector, which consists of liquid crystal between two sheets of glass, steers the transmitted lights optically like a prism.
-It employs a ‘diffractive waveguide’ design, which controls the direction of light waves in a particular direction and saves energy.
+To address these issues, the researchers used a steering-backlight unit, which includes a beam deflector and a holographic video processor.
+The beam deflector, made of liquid crystal sandwiched between two sheets of glass, optically steers the transmitted light like a prism.
+It uses a ‘diffractive waveguide’ design, which controls the direction of light waves and saves energy.

 The steering-backlight unit can increase the viewing angle by 30 times, and its diffractive waveguide architecture allows for a slim display form factor,’ the researchers write in their paper.

 Related Content: VR Head-Mounted Display – Adaptable Facial Interface